 If you are not a native English speaker, SPIE recommends that your manuscript be professionally edited prior to submission.
 SPIE authors will receive a 15% discount off the language editing services provided by Editage, an independent editorial service recommended by SPIE.
 Please note that use of this service does not guarantee editorial acceptance by an SPIE journal.
+You should avoid making additional changes to your manuscript after receiving the edited version, as grammatical errors maybe introduced.
 More detailed information can be found at editage.com/spie.

 Regular Paper: A full-length manuscript presenting original work intended as a regular contribution to the journal.

 Special Section Paper: A full-length manuscript presenting original work intended for submission to a special topical section organized by a guest editor.